drclaw1394/perl-http-state/README.md

 Adjusts the creation and last access times to be relative to epoch in the local time, instead of GMT for interoperability with [HTTP::CookieJar](https://metacpan.org/pod/HTTP%3A%3ACookieJar).

+Partitioned cookies are also included in the dump, with the partition key stored, for later loading.

 ### load\_cookies

 ```